 Are you looking for bicycle accident attorney in Idaho or Washington?
 Give us a call today and set up a free consultation.

 We don’t get paid unless you win.

 At Fielding Law Group, we will start working on your case today for FREE!
 If we don’t win a settlement, you won’t pay a dime.
 Our team of attorneys and legal professionals are waiting to help you.
 The sooner we start working on your case, the quicker we can get you the settlement you deserve.

 Don’t be intimidated…

 Many insurance adjusters work persistently to deny and devalue your legitimate claims.
-At the law offices of Spencer Fielding, we ensure justice through the preservation of your rights to get the settlement you deserve.
+At the law offices of Spencer Fielding, our bicycle accident lawyers ensure justice through the preservation of your rights to get the settlement you deserve.